Passport to English Logo

 Write sentences with restrictive clauses (using the word "that") to describe the animals in the article.

-Animals from the Article
+Animals in the Article

 mice